j4w8n/supakit/README.md

 /* Supakit's server-side Supabase client */
 event.locals.supabase
 ```
-> `expires_in` will get calculated, and reflect how many seconds are left until your `access_token` expires.
-Keep in mind this value is only updated when the `handle` function is called in `hooks.server.ts`; so don't rely on it for realtime info.
+> `expires_in` will get calculated, and reflect how many seconds are left until your `access_token` expires. `expires_at` is taken directly from the jwt.
+Keep in mind that these values are only updated when the `handle` function is called in `hooks.server.ts`; so don't rely on it for realtime info.

 ### getSession
 This is an optional function.